All-in-one Concepts Versus Modular Concepts

 All-in-one Ultrafast Laser Sources

-As I have already discussed this example case in the Spotlight article of 2008-06-20, I mention it only briefly here.
+As I have already discussed this example case in the The Photonics Spotlight 2008-06-20, I mention it only briefly here.
 It is possible in principle to use a kind of all-in-one ultrafast laser source instead of an regenerative amplifier system, consisting of a mode-locked laser, a pulse picker and the actual amplifier.
 It turns out, however, that the performance of such all-in-one devices is severely limited; you never get the pulse energies which you easily reach with regenerative amplifiers.
 Furthermore, the design of such devices is much more sophisticated, so that the development cost can be expected to be much higher than for the traditional regenerative amplifier approach.
 So it is not surprising to me that on the laser market you can hardly find anything like that.

 High-power Lasers vs. MOPAs

 One often uses a master oscillator power amplifier (MOPA) instead of a conceptually more simple high-power laser.
 This approach obviously increases the number of parts, but it is nevertheless often very worthwhile.
 For example, it is easier that way to combine high-power operation with various other features such as short pulse durations or a narrow emission bandwidth.
 Also, it is easier for a manufacturer to realize product versions with different power levels just by combining the same laser with different combinations of amplifier stages.

 Fibers with Multiple Functionalities in Mode-locked Fiber Lasers